Weekends are wild at my house.

 - Salt and pepper, to taste

 - Heat a lightly greased large sauté pan or skillet with high sides over medium heat.
-Add bacon and sauté until it begins to render some of its fat, about five minutes.
+Add chorizo and sauté until it begins to render some of its fat, about five minutes.

 - Add leeks and mushrooms.
-Saute for an additional five minutes or until leeks become tender and bacon is completely cooked.
+Saute for an additional five minutes or until leeks become tender and chorizo is completely cooked.

 - Add the rice to the pan.
-Stir rice until completely coated with the bacon grease.
+Stir rice until completely coated.

 - Add one cup of the chicken broth and scrape up any browned bits that have stuck to the bottom of the pan.